Attempts to overturn the 2020 United States presidential election: Senate Judiciary Committee report

 On October 7, 2021, the Senate Committee on the Judiciary published their report on Trump's efforts to pressure the Department of Justice to overturn the results of the 2020 election.

 Election law reform efforts

 The Electoral Count Reform and Presidential Transition Improvement Act was passed on December 23, 2022.
 The Enhanced Election Security and Protection Act was also proposed in July 2022 but was not passed.

-Impact on secretaries of state
+Impact on State Secretaries of State

-In multiple U.S. states, officials who work for the secretary of state received threats following the election and were still receiving threats as of October 2021.
+In multiple U.S. states, officials who work for the Secretary of State received threats following the election and were still receiving threats as of October 2021.
 Law enforcement generally was not prepared to provide ongoing security for these officials, as their positions had never before been considered high-risk.

 House Select Committee on the January 6 Attack

 In July 2021, the House Select Committee on the January 6 Attack was formed, largely along party lines.

 At the first public hearing on June 9, 2022, the committee said that Trump had engaged in a seven-part conspiracy to overturn a free and fair democratic election, and they discussed it in the hearings that followed.
 According to Bennie Thompson, chair of the committee: "Jan.
 6 was the culmination of an attempted coup, a brazen attempt, as one rioter put it shortly after Jan.
 6, to overthrow the government ...
 The violence was no accident.
 It represents Trump's last stand, most desperate chance to halt the transfer of power."
 Trump, according to the committee, "lied to the American people, ignored all evidence refuting his false fraud claims, pressured state and federal officials to throw out election results favoring his challenger, encouraged a violent mob to storm the Capitol and even signaled support for the execution of his own vice president".
 On October 21, 2022, the committee subpoenaed Trump's testimony and relevant records.
 He sued the committee and never testified.
 On December 19, 2022, the committee criminally referred him to the Justice Department, though the Justice Department was already investigating.